azurenoops/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 # Lab 2 - Deploy Control Plane on Azure

-Mastering both Day 1 and Day 2 operations is crucial for platform, and DevOps engineers to ensure smooth operations in platform engineering.
+Mastering both Day 1 and Day 2 operations is crucial for platform, and DevOps engineer team to ensure smooth operations in platform engineering.

 Day 1 operations involve the initial setup and configuration of the platform, while Day 2 operations focus on maintenance, updates, responding to incidents, and scaling.
 We will focus on Day 1 operations in this lab.
 Setting up the Control Plane cluster on Azure Kubernetes Service (AKS) using Terraform.
 The Platform Engineering team is responsible for both Day 1 and Day 2 operations of the platform.